-The “Insufficient” rating indicates that Colombia’s fair share target in 2030 needs substantial improvements to be consistent with the Paris Agreement’s 1.5°C temperature limit.
-Colombia’s target is at the least stringent end of what would be a fair share of global effort, and is not consistent with the Paris Agreement’s 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
-If all countries were to follow Colombia’s approach, warming would reach over 2°C and up to 3°C.
+The “Almost sufficient” rating indicates that Colombia’s fair share target in 2030 is not yet consistent with the 1.5°C temperature limit but could be, with moderate improvements.
+Colombia’s target is within the range of what is considered to be a fair global effort, but would require other countries to make deeper reductions and comparably greater effort to limit warming to 1.5°C. If all countries were to follow Colombia’s approach, warming could be held below—but not well below—2°C.

 Further information on how the CAT rates countries (against modelled pathways and fair share) can be found here.

 Colombia submitted an updated NDC in December 2020.
 As part of the update, Colombia increased its mitigation ambition to an absolute emissions limit of 169 MtCO2e including LULUCF in 2030 (AR5), equivalent to a 51% emissions reduction compared to a business as usual (BAU).
 The update is more ambitious than Colombia’s initial NDC, which pledged an unconditional emissions reduction of 20% and a conditional emissions reduction of 30% compared to BAU by 2030.

 Colombia has improved the type of target—from a reduction compared to BAU—to set an absolute cap on emissions in 2030.

 In addition, the commitment includes a peak in emissions by 2027.
 According to our projections, Colombia would need to peak GHG emissions much sooner in order to get on a pathway that would bring the 2030 NDC target within reach, let alone achieve a pathway compatible with 1.5°C temperature goal.